NR74W/WipEout-Mods/README.md

 ## FX300 - WipEout Pure

-### WipEout Pure EX

-A mod for WipEout Pure, focusing on adding contents, Quality of Life improvements and increasing the AI difficulty.

 ### WipEout Pure: Special Edition

 A custom version of WipEout Pure with all DLC and promotional content.